SRI-CSL/yices2_ocaml_bindings/README.md

 make smt2
 ```
 This should produce an executable `yices_smt2` which you can run giving as sole argument the name of the SMTLib2 file to solve.
+As with `make test`, this step involves linking and requires yices being installed.
+You can set `LDFLAGS` as above in case it is not in a standard location.

 The code in `src_test` and in the `src_smt2/yices_smt2.ml` file give examples on how to use the bindings.